Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/DS3231_Set_Time.ino/README.md

 -----
 **This Arduino firmware sets the time of the DS3231 real time clock to the compile time of the script**

-So, compile and upload the code using the Arduino IDE.
+Compile and upload the code using the Arduino IDE.
 Typically, after the upload the microcontroller restarts and transfers the compile time to the DS3231 RTC.
-Using this method, the RTC will be a little behind the real time.
-Make sure the microcontroller is not started for a second time, this would give a time which is far behind the real time.
+Using this method, the RTC will be a little (e.g. 1 second) behind the real time.
+Make sure the microcontroller is not started for a second time, this would set a time which is far more behind the real time.
 Instead, after setting the DS3231 RTC time, upload the application firmware to the microcontroller.

 If you want to transfer a different time than your PC's system time, you have to temporarily change